Unity-Technologies/com.unity.services.samples.game-lobby/README.md

+**Disclaimer - WIP 6/17/2021** - *This project is being shared for internal review, currently there are known issues are around how many requests we post, which is being worked on.
+We believe this can still serve as a good example of integrating Rooms+Relay together.

+*Currently running in the cloud-staging environment, more on how to switch to that below

+*If you use this for hackweek, please give us feedback @jacob.lorentzen or @nathaniel.buck

 # Lobby Rooms

-**WIP -  6/17/2021 - This project is being shared for internal review, currently there are known issues are around how many requests we post, which is being worked on.
-We believe this can still serve as a good example of integrating Rooms+Relay together.**

-**Currently running in the cloud-staging environment, more on how to switch to that below**

-**If you use this for hackweek, please give us feedback @jacob.lorentzen or @nathaniel.buck**

 A Unity Project Sample showing how to integrate Rooms and Relay into a typical Lobby experience use case.